-Communications between the controller and RADIUS may be configured for RADIUS KeyWrap or IPSec.
+Communications between the controller and RADIUS in FIPS mode may be configured for RADIUS KeyWrap or IPSec.
+In non-FIPS mode, this is optional.

 RADIUS KeyWrap and MACK Keys

 The following CLI commands configure the RADIUS secret and AES-key wrap KEK and MACK: